preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/layouts/index.rst

 .. image:: layout-teamwork-all-v7.png

 To edit a layout, just click the name.
-All settings available when creating a new layout can be edited, see below.
+All options can be edited, see below.

-Create a new publishing layout
+Create a new teamwork layout
 ********************************
 To create a new layout, do the following: